Sauna Assembly Guide

 Use provided screws to fasten tiles securely as shown in assembly video C.

 Apply a dollop of silicone glue to each screw head to waterproof the fasteners as shown in assembly video D below.
+We suggest adding silicone to the seams of the tiles as well to seal the roof from water in heavy rains.

 Electrical Setup